fomightez/qgridNappmode-notebooks/README.md

 ----

 ### Post-Fork Differences
 - I added appmode and my other favorite dependencies as in my appmode repo.
 In order to add appmode and the ones possible to the `environment.yml` and then tested.
 Seemed to work as appmode worked.
-Then I added a postBuild file to add the dependencies conda cannot handle.
+Finally to finish adding those dependences I like, I added a `postBuild` file to add the dependencies conda cannot handle.

 ### Issues